damassi/react-styled-components-for-designers/README.md

 }
 ```

-Breaking this apart a bit, what Styled Components do is allow you to assign a variable to an HTML element (in the above example its a `div`) and then pass in styles between the back-ticks.
+Breaking this apart a bit, what Styled Components do is allow you to assign a variable to an HTML element (in the above example its a `div`, but can be anything) and then pass in styles between the back-ticks.
 You then use this variable as a React component.
-Not only does this markup read very well semantically, but it allows one to easily share common properties between styles:
+Not only does this markup read well semantically, but it allows one to easily share common properties between styles:

 ```javascript
 const colors = {